WXw Shotgun Championship

 The wXw Shotgun Championship is a professional wrestling championship created and promoted by the German promotion Westside Xtreme Wrestling.
-All title matches are broadcast on YouTube.
+All of the matches disputed for the title are broadcast on wXw's YouTube channel.
 The first champion was crowned on August 18, 2013.
 Ilja Dragunov defeated Tony Blunt in the finals of a tournament to become the first champion.
-There have been a total of 35 reigns and four vacancies shared between 27 different champions.
-The current champion is Laurance Roman who is in his first reign.

 Title history

+There have been a total of 42 reigns and four vacancies shared between 34 different champions.
+The current champion is Dennis Dullnig who is in his first reign.